 which about 606,919 mi (81%) were paved.
 A network of national expressways (typically high-speed, multiple lane toll roads) serve Japan's 4 main islands and Okinawa.
-The signs on major routes normally include both rōmaji (Latin alphabet - see p.
-2 of Language and Communication) and Japanese scripts.
+The signs on major routes normally include both rōmaji (Latin alphabet) (see Language and Communication) and Japanese scripts.
 With 716 cars per 1,000 people in 2023, Japanese car ownership levels were below the US rate of 908 but well above China's rate of 221.